Research4Life Code of Conduct

-Research4Life, first launched in 2002, provides institutions in more than 115 countries with free or low-cost online access to the leading journals and books across five programmes; Research in Health (Hinari), Research in Agriculture (AGORA), Research in the Environment (OARE), Research for Development and Innovation (ARDI) and Research for Global Justice (GOALI).
-Partners include the WHO, FAO, UNEP, WIPO, ILO, Cornell and Yale Universities, the International Association of Scientific, Technical & Medical Publishers and up to 175 international publishers, technology companies and training organisations.
+Research4Life, first launched in 2002, provides institutions with free or low-cost online access to the leading journals and books across five programmes; Research in Health (Hinari), Research in Agriculture (AGORA), Research in the Environment (OARE), Research for Development and Innovation (ARDI) and Research for Global Justice (GOALI).
+Partners include the WHO, FAO, UNEP, WIPO, ILO, Cornell and Yale Universities, the International Association of Scientific, Technical & Medical Publishers and a wide array of international publishers, technology companies and training organisations.

 Research4Life is a partnership that functions entirely on the basis of good will.
 All partners have come together with the mission of providing a practical and valuable service to universities, colleges, research institutes, hospitals, government ministries and non-governmental agencies in low and middle-income countries.

 Since the inception of Research4Life we have endeavoured to deliver our work with integrity, following the highest standards of behaviour and acting ethically.
 We want to ensure that all people – librarians, researchers, medical staff, trainers, technicians, or publishing executives – who come into contact with individuals or organisations delivering work for Research4Life experience the highest level of professionalism.